-- Solution Covers the theory of AI and robotics from the hierarchical to the hybrid deliberative/reactive paradigm for organizing intelligence. - Includes sensing and programming techniques for reactive behaviors, in order to permit a class to get covers, the coordination and control of teams of multi-agents. - Solution Covers architectures that provide exemples of how to transfer the principles of the paradigm into a coherent, reusable implementation on a single robot or teams of robots. - Solution Focuses on navigation, a critical ability for a robot that claims to be mobile
+- Solution Sol - Includes sensing and programming techniques for reactive behaviors, in order to permit a class to get covers, the coordination and control of teams of multi-agents. - Solution Covers architectures that provide exemples of how to transfer the principles of the paradigm into a coherent, reusable implementation on a single robot or teams of robots. - Solution Focuses on navigation, a critical ability for a robot that claims to be mobile